DanielMaritim/website-structure/README.md

 A key point to note is that good site structure enhances user experience.
 If a site is appealing to users, then it's appealing to search engines too.
 When a website's homepage is linked to every important subpage.

 As the website grows,one will add more product pages and content thus the website will get cluttered.
-You need to organize it nicely
+You need to organize it nicely.

+Your visitors will not be able to find what they are looking fo